Beginner Guide

 Where:

-From the bony tip of one shoulder (the acromion) across the upper back to the other.
-This is NOT around the shoulders, it is across the back.
+From the bony tip of one shoulder across your upper back to the other shoulder tip.
+This is across your back, not around your shoulders.

 How: